ibhagwan/fzf-lua/README.md

 }
 ```

-This can also be run from a `.vim` file using
+This can also be run from a `.vim` file using:

 ```lua
 lua << EOF